What Is FINRA Rule 4512?

 The rule also requires broker-dealers to make and maintain a record of any information they obtain about a customer’s investment experience, financial situation, and risk tolerance.
 Amendments to FINRA Rule 4512 also require brokerage firms to make reasonable efforts to implement a “trusted contact” system into their customer accounts.

-Following the initial effort, Rule 4512 requires members to seek to update the trusted-contact information for those accounts subject to the requirements in Exchange Act Rule 17a-3.
-Specifically, FINRA Rule 4512(c) provides that a member is required to make reasonable efforts to obtain and/or to update where appropriate the name of and contact information for a trusted contact consistent with the requirements in Exchange Act Rule 17a-3(a)(17).
+This rule requires members to update the trusted contact information for accounts subject to the requirements in Exchange Act Rule 17a-3.
+Specifically, FINRA Rule 4512(c) provides that a member is required to make reasonable efforts to obtain and/or to update, where appropriate, the name of and contact information for a trusted contact consistent with the requirements in Exchange Act Rule 17a-3(a)(17).

 FINRA 4512 and Elder Fraud

 The rule requires broker-dealers to obtain and maintain essential facts about each customer’s account, including the customer’s age and investment objectives.
-For senior customers, broker-dealers must also take into account their specific needs and concerns, including any health or financial issues that may affect their investment decisions.
+For senior customers, broker-dealers must also consider their specific needs and concerns, including any health or financial issues that may impact their investment decisions.

 Broker-dealers are also required to establish and maintain procedures to detect and report financial exploitation of senior customers.
-These procedures may include placing holds on disbursements or transactions, contacting a trusted contact person designated by the customer, or reporting suspicious activity to relevant authorities.
+These procedures may include:

 Additionally, FINRA has issued specific guidance to broker-dealers regarding the protection of senior investors.
 This includes the requirement for training staff to identify and report suspected financial exploitation of seniors.
-These measures help ensure that seniors are protected from financial exploitation and that broker-dealers are fulfilling their responsibilities to their clients.
+These measures help ensure that seniors are protected and investment professionals are fulfilling their responsibilities to their clients.

 FINRA Rule 2165 Financial Exploitation of Adults and “Trusted Contact”

-A trusted contact is a person designated by the customer who the broker-dealer can contact in the event that the customer becomes incapacitated or is suspected of financial exploitation.
-The trusted contact’s role is to provide information about the customer’s health status or financial situation.
+A trusted contact is a person designated by the customer whom the broker-dealer can speak with if the customer becomes incapacitated or is suspected of financial exploitation.
+This person’s role is to provide information about the customer’s health status or financial situation.
 This may help the broker-dealer make decisions that are in the best interest of the customer.

 Protecting Vulnerable Seniors